ryanwentzel/ryanlwentzel.com/collections/_photos/2024-05-14-cleveland-sage.md

 ---
 title: Cleveland Sage
-seo_title: Photo of a Cleveland Sage
+seo_title: Close-up of Beautiful Cleveland Sage Spike With Bokeh
 subtitle:
 description: A close-up shot of a Cleveland Sage getting ready to bloom.
-seo_description: View a close-up photo of a Cleveland Sage getting ready to bloom.
+seo_description: View a close-up photo of a beautiful Cleveland Sage spike getting ready to bloom.
 date: 2024-05-14 19:42:07 -0700
 img:
     alt: "close-up photo of a Cleveland Sage bloom"